mulesoft-labs/mql/README.md

 This will ensure the join happens only when there is a twitterId property on the person.

+To handle the a null response fro the join method, you can do the following:

+    from people as p
+       join twitter.getUserInfo(p.twitterId) as twitterInfo
+       select new {
+         name = p.name,
+         tweets = twitterInfo.?tweets
+       }

+This will ensure that your query will continue to work even if twitterInfo is null for a particular user.

 Using MQL in Mule
 =================
 There are two ways to use MQL in Mule.
 First, you can create a MQL query service.